stomp/stomp-spec/src/stomp-specification-1.1.md

 3. close the socket.

-Clients MUST not send any more frames after the `DISCONNECT` frame is sent.
+Clients MUST NOT send any more frames after the `DISCONNECT` frame is sent.

 ## Standard Headers

-Some headers may be used, and have special meaning, with most frames.
+Some headers MAY be used, and have special meaning, with most frames.

 ### Header content-length

-The `SEND`, `MESSAGE` and `ERROR` frames should include a `content-length` header if a frame body is present.
+The `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-length` header if a frame body is present.
 The header is a byte count for the length of the message body.
-If a `content-length` header is included, this number of bytes must be read, regardless of whether or not there are null characters in the body.
+If a `content-length` header is included, this number of bytes MUST be read, regardless of whether or not there are null characters in the body.
 The frame still needs to be terminated with a null byte.
 If a `content-length` is not specified, the first null byte encountered signals the end of the frame.

 ### Header content-type

-The `SEND`, `MESSAGE` and `ERROR` frames should include a `content-type` header if a frame body is present.
-It should be set to a mime type which describes the format of the body to help the receiver of the frame interpret it's contents.
-If the `content-type` header is not set, the receiver should consider the body to be a binary blob.
+The `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-type` header if a frame body is present.
+It SHOULD be set to a mime type which describes the format of the body to help the receiver of the frame interpret it's contents.
+If the `content-type` header is not set, the receiver SHOULD consider the body to be a binary blob.

 The implied text encoding for mime types starting with `text/` is UTF-8.
-If you are using a text based mime type with a different encoding then you should append `;charset=<encoding>` to the mime type.
-For example, `text/html;charset=utf-16` should be used if your sending an html body in UTF-16 encoding.
-The `;charset=<encoding>` should also get appended to any non `text/` mime types which can be interpreted as text.
+If you are using a text based mime type with a different encoding then you SHOULD append `;charset=<encoding>` to the mime type.
+For example, `text/html;charset=utf-16` SHOULD be used if your sending an html body in UTF-16 encoding.
+The `;charset=<encoding>` SHOULD also get appended to any non `text/` mime types which can be interpreted as text.
 A good example of this would be a UTF-8 encoded XML.
-It's `content-type` should get set to `application/xml;charset=utf-8`
+It's `content-type` SHOULD get set to `application/xml;charset=utf-8`

 ### Header receipt

-Any client frame other than `CONNECT` may specify a `receipt` header with an arbitrary value.
+Any client frame other than `CONNECT` MAY specify a `receipt` header with an arbitrary value.
 This will cause the server to acknowledge receipt of the frame with a `RECEIPT` frame which contains the value of this header as the value of the `receipt-id` header in the `RECEIPT` frame.